mikep996/Reference-Design/vunit/aes-encryption/README.md

 vsim -c -do acdb.do; quit

 As a result all acdb files will be merged and html reports will be generated withion /acdb subfolder.

+For more info about other coverages like assertion, expression, conditional or FSM, verification plan etc. please refer directly to Active-HDL/Riviera-PRO documentation.